Thinking of moving from San Diego to Las Vegas? What would it be like to wake up in a city that never sleeps?

-When most people think of Las Vegas, the first thing that pops into their minds is the Strip.
-We bet you did, too!
-But Las Vegas is so much more than bright lights, casinos, and wild nightlife.
-Many people choose to move to Las Vegas to experience desert living, outdoor recreational activities, and a unique community lifestyle.
+When most people think of Las Vegas, their mind races to the sprawling strip, lively casinos, and exciting nightlife.
+Many people choose to move to this notorious Nevada destination for the reputation it has.
+But it also gives residents a chance to experience desert living, outdoor recreational activities, and a unique community lifestyle.

 An Overview of Las Vegas, Nevada

-It’s unlikely you haven’t heard of Las Vegas, but you may not know much about the city beyond the Strip.
-The more you know about the area, the better prepared you are about moving to the Entertainment Capital of the World.
+Sure, almost everyone has heard of this historic city – but how much do you know about the details?
+The more you learn about the area, the better prepared you are to enter and enjoy the Entertainment Capital of the World.

-Las Vegas is the largest city in Nevada, with approximately 641,903 people.
+Las Vegas is the largest city in Nevada, and home to over 600,000 residents.
 It is the biggest economic center in Nevada and is home to McCarran International Airport, the seventh busiest airport in the U.S.

 Beyond the bright lights on the Strip lies an easy-going desert community with the same amenities as any other town.
 Many Las Vegas residents never visit the Strip and prefer the restaurants and entertainment in Summerlin, Downtown Vegas, and Town Square.